- Caffeine levelUnknown mg

 Review By: Josh

-Filtered Water, Inverted Cane Sugar, White Grape Juice Concentrate, Natural Flavor, Citric Acid, Gamma-Aminobutyric Acid (PharmaGABA), Caramel Color, FTC Natural Black Tea from Brewed Tea Leaves, Tea Polyphenols
+Ingredients in Jones GABAFiltered Water, Inverted Cane Sugar, White Grape Juice Concentrate, Natural Flavor, Citric Acid, Gamma-aminobutyric Acid (pharmagaba), Caramel Color, Ftc Natural Black Tea From Brewed Tea Leaves, Tea Polyphenols